jerome3o/jerome3o.github.io/projects/_posts/2022-02-18-clay_printer.md

 {% include image-gallery.html folder="/projects/assets/clay/speed_wobbles" %}

+### Over Glazing

+When glazing the bisqued works, if they are dipped too long (or re-dipped) there can be too much glaze, which causes dripping and the work adhering to the kiln shelf or the stands it was on during the firing

+{% include image-gallery.html folder="/projects/assets/clay/over_glazing" %}

 ### Mini Faces

 We opened up the floor for friends and family to make some works, my partner flexed her blender skills and made some plant pots with faces on them